hklarner/pyboolnet/README.md

 ### How to Clone, Develop and Release
-### How to clone
+_How to clone_
-You need to follow two branches: _master_ and _develop_.
+You need to follow two branches, _master_ and _develop_.
 To clone from github run `git clone git@github.com:hklarner/PyBoolNet.git`.
 To get the development branch run `git checkout -b develop origin/develop`.

-### How to develop
+_How to develop_
-To develop you need to copy the dependencies that fit your system from `./Dependencies` into `./PyBoolNet/Dependencies`.
+To develop you need to first copy the dependencies that fit your system from dependencies source folder `./Dependencies` into the package folder `./PyBoolNet/Dependencies`.
 For example:
    $ cp -a Dependencies/linux32/.
 PyBoolNet/Dependencies

-To test your local version of PyBoolNet either make a realse and install it.
-Or add the path to your local version before importing PyBoolNet.
+To test your local version of PyBoolNet either make a release and install it, or add the path to your local version before importing PyBoolNet.
 Assume you cloned into `/home/github/PyBoolNet`.
 Use:
    import sys